kitex-contrib/xds/README.md

 ```

 ### Limited support for Service Governance
-Current version only support Service Discovery, Traffic route and Timeout Configuration via xDS on the client-side.
+Current version only support Service Discovery, Traffic route, Timeout Configuration via xDS on the client-side and circuit-breaking.

 Other features supported via xDS, including Load Balancing, Rate Limit and Retry etc, will be added in the future.